 TOTS cultural activities begin even before the festival with sell-out cooking classes.
 Special farm-to-fork meals are hosted by farmers and ranchers.
 Guests may feast on Lamb biryani, curried lamb, Basque roast lamb or Peruvian lamb stew.
 Buy a For the Love of Lamb ticket book to sample an amazing variety of lamb dishes from local restaurants.

-We met our first real sheep (family-raised pets) at the Saturday Folk Life Festival, where dozens of vendors show off handmade skeins of yarn, woolen booties, felted blankets and fiber art.
+We met our first real sheep (family-raised pets) at the Saturday Folk Life Fair.
+Explore dozens of vendors who show off handmade skeins of yarn, woolen booties, felted blankets and fiber art.
+Play at the Kids Fluff booth.
 Sample lamb fat soap, lanolin creams and exotic sheep cheeses.
 Join the food truck lines for lamb gyros, pulled BBQ lamb sandwiches and lamb burritos.
-Sheepskin pelts, of course, are widely sold.
+Vendors everywhere sell heepskin pelts.

-The Big Sheep Parade is the don’t-miss culmination of the festival.
+The Big Sheep Parade is the don’t-miss highlight of the festival.
 Local ranchers work for weeks to move their sheep closer to town.
 The people parade includes proud Idahoans of Greek heritage, many Basque musicians and dancers, a Peruvian folklore troop.
-Covered wagon style shelters called sheep camps are towed by pickup trucks with pretty girls waving out the windows.
+Pretty girls wave from pickup trucks towing covered wagon-style shelters called sheep camps.
 We spot a miniature pony and a Rabbi blowing a shofar to welcome the sheep.
 The MC warns all involved to stay out of the street.
-“Don’t spook the sheep” is whispered among children squatting on the curb.
+“Don’t spook the sheep,” whisper children squatting on the curb.

 What Sheep of Sun Valley and Their Dogs Do in Fall